 HAVE A QUESTION ABOUT THIS MODEL?

-The frameset will arrive fully prepared and ready to be built.
-We fit the headset and leave the fork steerer uncut.
+The frameset will arrive fully prepared and ready to build.
+We fit the forks and headset and leave the fork steerer uncut.

-If you have any special requirements please note these in the checkout notes.
+If you have any special requirements please note these in the order notes.